Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 <!-- END SNIPPET -->

-To extract text for additional images, simply call the 'analyze_from_buffer' multiple times.
+To extract text for additional images, simply call 'analyze' multiple times.
 You can use the same ImageAnalysisClient do to multiple analysis calls.

 ### Extract text from an image URL

-This example is similar to the above, expect it calls the `analyze_from_url` method and provides a [publicly accessible image URL](https://aka.ms/azai/vision/image-analysis-sample.jpg) instead of a file name.
+This example is similar to the above, expect it calls the `analyze` method and provides a [publicly accessible image URL](https://aka.ms/azai/vision/image-analysis-sample.jpg) instead of a file name.

 <!-- SNIPPET:sample_ocr_image_url.read -->